Raufirzaman/Web-Based-Media-Player/README.md

 ## 🛠️ Technologies Used
 - **HTML** - Structure of the web page
 - **CSS** - Styling and layout design
-- **JavaScript** - File handling, media playback, and user interaction
+- **JavaScript** - File handling, media playback and user interaction

 ## 📚 Installation & Usage
 1. **Clone the repository:**